 To update information associated with this guide, please email or call: firstname.lastname@example.org (410) 770-4801 Ext.
 305

 Continuum of Care Housing

-We implement all Continuum of Care Supported Housing Programs in the Mid Shore, which consists of 63 units of housing for families and individuals who are homeless and have mental health disabilities.
-Program participants locate housing units throughout the five county region that are safe and habitable, a percentage of the participants income goes towards their housing cost and the program pays the remainder in a subsidy to the landlord.
+We implement all Continuum of Care Permanent Supportive Housing Programs in the mid-shore, which consists of 63 units of housing for families and individuals who are experiencing homelessness and have mental health disabilities.
+Program participants locate housing units throughout the five county region that are safe and habitable, a percentage of the participant’s income goes towards their housing cost and the program pays the remainder in a subsidy to the landlord.
 Participants are connected with case management services and work on personal goals to achieve self-sufficiency.

 The Department of Housing and Urban Development (HUD) has released the FY2023 Notice of Funding Opportunity (NOFO) CoC Competition.
 Please see below for the Mid Shore’s local competition deadlines.

 See below for attachments to the full local